 Many of the newly elected presidents of independent African nations had graduated from missionary schools and were affiliated with specific Christian denominations.
 But in spite of these connections, many ruled in a way that promoted themselves as saviours of their countries.

 Many new nations took control of missionary schools, hospitals, and social agencies in the 1960s.
 Then in the 1970s and 1980s, they staggered under the weight of the obligations they had taken on.
 In many cases, African governments that were once critical of the church asked churches for help in education, medicine, and nation-building.
 For instance, Ghana’s first president, Kwame Nkrumah, a product of missionary education, described his movement of political independence as an alternative to Christianity.
 He summarised his thinking by saying the following.
 “Seek first the political kingdom, and all things will be added unto you”.
 But his regime disintegrated in a coup in 1966.
 Similar upheavals happened to several other African nations.
 Coup leaders eventually gave way to multiparty politics.
 By the early 1990s, new nations had a new desire to work with the church.

-Today, most Christians in Africa have been touched in some way by Pentecostal methods and teaching
+Today, most Christians in Africa have been touched in some way by Pentecostal teaching.

 By the 1990s, charismatic Christianity had transformed the face of many Christian traditions in Africa.
 Some new Pentecostal churches began preaching a message of healing and power.
 This message captured not only the poor and disenchanted but also the young, upwardly mobile urban professional class in Africa’s growing cities.
 Today, most Christians in Africa have been touched in some way by Pentecostal methods and teaching.

-The story of Christianity in Africa, begun in a quiet corner of Alexandria, Egypt in the first century, is now a global movement changing the world
+The story of Christianity in Africa is now a global movement changing the world.

 There are two significant trends in Christianity in Africa since independence.
 First, the emergence of a large African theological fraternity composed of both Catholics and Protestants.
 Second, a new missionary zeal on the part of the African church.

 A New Era of African Missions